 - Any business, no mater the size, can benefit from press release distribution.
 A company announcement will never receive publicity in any form unless you take efforts to tell your story

 - Press releases can establish your company as an industry expert, therefore creating a following with ideal target audiences, potential investors and key media outlets.
 Regular press updates about newsworthy topics happening either internally or externally within your company exudes a public image of activity, progression and success.

 Depending on the event, we always recommend sending the event announcement to local media.
 Once you gather a list of ideal target influencers, put together a pitch email and attach the press release (either as an attachment or digital link).
 Follow up is always key for any successful media pitch so don’t be discouraged if you don’t hear back on your first or second try!

+To maximize your event’s exposure, research some local event websites that are free to post to.
+If you’re not sure where to start, use Google to research which sites are best for your targeted area.
 Along with implementing these 5 steps, remember to allocate your team members to help with executing responsibilities to make your event a success.
 Although events can be stressful and overwhelming, adopting a professional and a can-do attitude can result in a wildly appreciated and successful event.
 Good luck!